dgroomes/mongodb-playground/incremental/README.md

   we just run 2, 3 or 4 refreshes for each split, then it will have the effect of magnifying the results (but of course that's not a realistic workload).
 Or, maybe do more splits, compute a rolling average as splits are loaded, and show exactly
   10 windows of this data (after all 29, which is what shows now, is too much for the screen)
+* DONE Enable database performance profiling
+* Inspect MongoDB for slow queries.
+I want to know which queries are slow.
+I don't want to guess and the fruitlessly try to optimize something that turns out doesn't matter.